William Optics ZS66 Petzval Review

 However, if the CA correction is better than a standard ST80, the sharpness was, I thought, a bit worse.
 A star test showed why.
 The ZS66 was out of collimation – not badly so, but the diffraction pattern had that tell-tale skewing to one side.
 Unfortunately (just like other Petzvals it must be said) there is no adjustment possible.

 Now this raises an interesting question.
 One of the objections to Petzvals has been collimation sensitivity, but Roland Christen has said, in a forum post, that the design is no more prone to miscollimation than any other.
-However, given that in this case the secondary lens sits in the (moving) focuser tube, it’s possible to see that problems are more likely to arise than for a fixed objective.
+But here the secondary lens sits in the (moving) focuser tube, so it’s possible to see that problems are more likely to arise than for a Petzval lens fixed in the main tube.

 Worryingly, the ZS66 isn’t the first WO that I’ve come across with optical issues.
 It is interesting that Sky-Watcher (another Chinese brand) scopes are generally less shiny, but I have yet to find the view through one anything less than excellent.